Like a lice infestation, the exact estimate of how many people get head lice per year is hard to pin down.

-Pyrenthrins: This is a natural extract from chrysanthemums.
-It’s safe for children 2 years old and older.
-But this ingredient only kills live lice, not eggs (nits).
-You will need a second treatment after nine to 10 days if existing eggs have hatched.
-This should not be used by any individuals allergic to chrysanthemums or ragweed.
+Pyrethrins: This is a natural extract from chrysanthemums.
+It’s safe for children age 2 years and older.
+But this ingredient only kills live lice, not nits.
+You’ll need a second treatment after nine to 10 days if existing eggs have hatched.
+This shouldn’t be used by any individuals allergic to chrysanthemums or ragweed.

-Permethrin lotion, 1 percent (Nix): This is a synthetic version similar to natural pyrethrins.
-It only kills live lice and not eggs.
-You will likely need to apply a second treatment after nine to 10 days to kill newly hatched lice.
-Permethrin is safe for children 2 months and older.
+Permethrin lotion, 1 percent (Nix): This is a synthetic treatment similar to natural pyrethrins.
+It kills both live lice and nits.
+Permethrin also leaves a residue on the hair that is designed to kill any newly hatched lice arising from eggs not killed in the initial application.
+Shampoos and conditioners may interfere with the effectiveness of this residue, so you may need to do a second treatment after 7-10 days if live lice are seen.
+Permethrin is safe for children age 2 months and older.
 Talk to your doctor if you still see lice after full treatment.
-Your doctor can help prescribe something stronger.
+Your doctor can prescribe something stronger.

 OTC treatments for kids

-Since children under 2 should not use most OTC lice-removal products, try simply using a fine-toothed comb — or a special nit comb — when your child’s hair is wet.
+Children younger than 2 years shouldn’t use most OTC lice-removal products, so try simply using a fine-toothed comb or a special nit comb when your child’s hair is wet.
 Metal combs are more effective than plastic.
 Repeat this combing every three to four days for no less than two weeks.
 Ask your pediatrician if combing should be used in conjunction with other treatments for your young child.

 After each treatment, you should continue checking the hair to remove nits or lice.